history-archaeology-project/history-archaeology-project.github.io/articles/sea-peoples.md

+---
+layout: default
+title: The Mystery of the Sea Peoples
+---

 # The Mystery of the Sea Peoples: Who Destroyed the Bronze Age?

 *Published: July 2026 | Category: Bronze Age Archaeology*